Vitamin D: How do you know if you are Getting Enough?

 It’s tough to give an exact amount of time as this will depend on a range of factors, including where you live, what time of day it is, the colour of your skin and how much skin is exposed.

-If the UV index is 3 or above sun protection is recommended while outside, for most people.
+If the UV index is 3 or above, sun protection is recommended on these days.

 You can get vitamin D in small amounts from foods including eggs, oily fish, UV-irradiated mushrooms.
 What’s that you ask?
 Like our skin, mushrooms convert the sunlight they absorb into vitamin D, so placing mushrooms in the sun can increase the amount of vitamin D they contain.
 Eating a 100g serve of mushrooms that has been left in the sun for an hour, will provide your daily dietary vitamin D needs.